Engage Families, Expand The Learning

 Again, there are challenges due to the busy lives parents lead and the multiplying communication channels.
 Engaging parents, building and growing a connection, is easier said than done.

-The aspect of family engagement that has made it a focal point for rating and compliance agencies the world over is "authentic collaboration" -- the forming of a partnership between the teacher and parent, school and home, that creates continuity in learning.
+The aspect of family engagement that has made it a focal point for rating and compliance agencies the world over is “authentic collaboration” — the idea of forming a partnership between the teacher and parent, school and home, that creates continuity in learning.
+The learning does not have to stop just because a child has gone home.

 Authentic collaboration is a two-way channel.
 By sharing cultural traditions, child history, information about the home environment and feedback from the child about activity at the school, families are able to help teachers understand their children.